Woody plant encroachment: Quantification and monitoring

 There is no static definition of what is considered woody encroachment, especially when encroachment of indigenous plants occurs.
-While it is simple to determine vegetation trends (e.g. an increase in woody plants over time), it is more complex to determine thresholds beyond which an area is to be considered as encroached.
+While it is simple to determine vegetation trends, e.g. an increase in woody plants over time, it is more complex to determine thresholds beyond which an area is to be considered as encroached.
 Various definitions as well as quantification and mapping methods have been developed.

+Data collection can typically involve mapping and morphological characterisation of trees and shrubs, phytosociological survey of permanent plots, grid-point intercept survey of permanent plots, line-intercept surveys along transects as well as allometric shrub measurements along transects.
 In Southern Africa, the BECVOL method (Biomass Estimates from Canopy Volume) finds frequent application.
 It determines Evapotranspiration Tree Equivalents (ETTE) per selected area.
 This data is used for comparison against climatic factors, especially annual rainfall, to determine whether the respective area has a higher number of woody plants than is considered sustainable.

-Remote sensing imagery is frequently used to determine the extent of woody encroachment.
-Shortcomings of this methodology include difficulties to distinguish species and the inability to detect small shrubs.
+Remote sensing imagery is increasingly used to determine the extent of woody encroachment.
+Limitations of this methodology include difficulties to distinguish species and the inability to detect small shrubs.
 Moreover, UAV (drone) based multispectral data and Lidar data are frequently used to quantify woody encroachment.
 The combination of colour-infrared aerial imagery and support-vector machines classification, can lead to high accuracy in identifying shrubs.
 The probability of woody plant encroachment for the African continent has been mapped using GIS data and the variables precipitation, soil moisture and cattle density.
 An exclusive reliance on remote sensing data bears the risk of wrongly interpreting woody plant encroachment, e.g. as beneficial vegetation greening.
+Hyperspectral vegetation indices (HVIs) can be developed to accurately separate shrub cover from green vegetation.
 Google Earth images have been successfully used to analyse woody encroachment in South Africa.
+In Namibia, the so-called Bush Information System is based on synthetic-aperture radar satellite data.
+Satellite remote sensing is used to determine the effect of targeted plant removal in encroached areas.

+A number of spatially explicit models for the assessment of woody encroachment have been developed.

+Increasingly, machine-learning techniques and applications based on artificial intelligence are used to investigate woody plant encroachment.
+In addition to using satellite imagery, also the computer aided analysis of visual images taken from a driving vehicle has been trialled.

 Rephotography is found to be an effective tool for the monitoring of vegetation change, including woody encroachment and forms the basis of various encroachment assessments.

-In most affected ecosystems, knowledge of historical land cover is limited to the availability of photographic evidence or written records.
-Methods to overcome this knowledge gap include the assessment of pollen records.
+Methods to overcome the limited availability of photographic evidence or written records include the assessment of pollen records.
 In a recent application, vegetation cover of the past 130 years in a woody plant encroachment area in Namibia was established.

+Vegetation mapping tools developed for the use by individual land users and support organisations include the American Rangeland Analysis Platform, and the Namibian Biomass Quantification Tool.